-SFDR also introduced precise rules on how to measure and avoid the negative impacts of financial investments (Principal Adverse Impacts on sustainability factors) and sustainability risks.
+SFDR also introduced precise rules on how to measure and avoid the negative impacts of financial investments4 and sustainability risks.

 MiFID II - Questionnaire Sustainability Preferences

 Since August 2022, financial institutions are required to determine the sustainability preferences of their clients to ensure they are considered.